QFPay/QFPAY_Global/2_payment.md

 ii,Close Wechat order will only close the unfinished order.Successfuly paid order can not be closed,it will return a failure code.

+iii.In most situation, development just need to implement the following interface:

+1.payment

+2.offline:reverse and refund

+  online:close and refund

+3.query

+4.settlement

 Response:
 ```javascript
 {"sysdtm": "2016-12-16 15:53:18", "resperr": "", "respmsg": "OK", "out_trade_no": "XXX", "syssn": "XXX", "respcd": "0000", "pay_url": "XXX"}